© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bradford-on-Avon Roman Villa is a scheduled monument protected by Historic England under reference 1493272.
 View the official record →

-Bradford-on-Avon Roman Villa is a Romano-British settlement located near the town of Bradford-on-Avon in Wiltshire, dating to the Roman occupation of Britain.
+Bradford-on-Avon Roman Villa is a Romano-British settlement site located near Bradford-on-Avon in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1493272.

 Bradford-on-Avon Roman Villa is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1493272.